National Fast-Food Chain Faces Class Action Lawsuit

 Based on the social media information discovered by our analysts, the restaurant’s legal counsel were able to quickly screen the participants of the class action lawsuit.
 This spared the fast-food chain thousands of dollars in unnecessary legal expenses and reduced the burden of settling the lawsuit.

-Are you interested in receiving sample reports or pricing for any of the products or services described in this case study?
+Are you interested in receiving sample reports for any of the products or services described in this case study?
 Want more information about SMI’s social media investigation or preservation products?
 Please contact us or call (888) 299-9921 and one of our representatives will gladly assist you.

 Featured image taken by SplitShire via Pexels